berkeley-cs61as/markdown-courseware/textbook/chapter08 1 - Functions and Primitive Data/section09 Homework 1.md

 **If you get stuck on this homework, review [Lesson 0.3](https://berkeley-cs61as.github.io/textbook/how-recursion-works.html) for a detailed explanation of recursion.**

+## Autograder

+If you are working on the lab computers, the `grader` command will run the autograder.
+If you are working on your own personal machine, you should download [grader.rkt](http://inst.eecs.berkeley.edu/~cs61as/autograder/grader.rkt) and the [HW 1 tests](http://inst.eecs.berkeley.edu/~cs61as/autograder/tests/hw1-tests.rkt).

 ## Exercise 1

 Write a procedure `dupls-removed` that, given a sentence as input, returns the